 In a previous study, the researchers yielded promising results when they conducted a similar procedure on adult mice.
 By editing the gene in the fetus for the new study, though, the researchers greatly minimized the amount of damage caused by the disease.

 “People who have thalassemia, they get sicker and sicker as they go on because they don’t have normal red blood cell function, and it gets harder to treat,” Saltzman said.
 “Here, we’re correcting the gene very early in development, so you see more benefits because they don’t get sick.”

-One advantage of this technique, said the researchers, is that it can performed in a living animal, while other gene-editing procedures have mostly been limited to cells in a petri dish.
-Unlike technologies such as CRISPR — often referred to as a “genetic scissors” — the Yale researchers’ technique is a chemical process, so repair of the targeted gene is more exact and results in fewer off-target effects.
+One advantage of this technique, said the researchers, is that it can be performed in a living animal, while other gene-editing procedures have mostly been limited to cells in a petri dish.
+Unlike technologies such as CRISPR — often referred to as “genetic scissors” — the Yale researchers’ technique is a chemical process, so repair of the targeted gene is more exact and results in fewer off-target effects.

-Two challenges the researchers faced were the small size of their target and making sure the therapy would work after only one injection, as multiple injections to a fetus greatly increase risk of harm.
+Two challenges the researchers faced were the small size of their target and making sure the therapy would work after only one injection, as multiple injections to a fetus greatly increase the risk of harm.
 For this, David H. Stitelman, M.D., an assistant professor of pediatric surgery, brought his expertise in accessing fetal stem cells.